-With over twenty years experience working with non-profit/non-governmental organizations, including over a decade of experience as Senior Programs Coordinator for Public Programs in the Education Department of the American Museum of Natural History in New York, Borrero maintains a vibrant, diverse resource network locally, nationally, and internationally among Indigenous Peoples, civil society, business, and governmental sectors.
+With over twenty-five years of experience working with non-profit/non-governmental organizations, including over a decade of experience as Senior Programs Coordinator for Public Programs in the Education Department of the American Museum of Natural History in New York, Borrero maintains a vibrant, diverse resource network locally, nationally, and internationally among Indigenous Peoples, civil society, business, and governmental sectors.

 Whether speaking out on human rights issues or focusing on policy development, organizational strategy, event production, or cultural protocols, Borrero has shared his expertise in various capacities throughout the United Nations system, as well as with numerous and prominent, non-profit and for-profit entities such as PBS; BBC; the Institute for American Indian Studies; El Museo de Barrio; Wittenberg Center for Alternative Resources; Tribal Link Foundation; International Indian Treaty Council; Aveda Corporation; Natural Resources Stewardship Circle; the Smithsonian Institution’s National Museum of the American Indian, Raindrop Games; Jamaica Center for Arts and Culture (JCAL), Schaghticoke First Nations, PTM Foundation, and Shift7, among others.